Dinamitrii/labs_here/README.md

-here to be some examples on mass "TO DO" projects and some else
+Here to be some examples on mass "TO DO" projects and some else